ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.canbus/README.md

 This adapter connects ioBroker to a Controller Area Network (CAN bus).

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.

 ## Features

 * Receive and send raw messages using standard frames and extended frames
 * Each message may be configured for receiving and/or sending data
 * Ability to automatically add objects for seen CAN messages which are not already configured
 * Configure parsers for each message to read/write data from/to the raw message buffer
-  * Nummeric types
+  * Numeric types
   * Booleans including bitmask support
-  * Strings in differenct character encodings
+  * Strings in different character encodings
   * Custom scripts to read/write from/to the buffer of raw data
 * Optional support for the RTR flag
 * Optional raw states cotaining raw CAN message objects